vandyG/webverse/README.md

 If you use or adapt the frontend UI, please give credit to the `webverse-userinterface` project by linking to https://github.com/PratyakshMathur/webverse-userinterface in your app and README.

 ---

-If you'd like, I can also expand `agentuity/AGENTS.md` with an agent API spec or add examples that show the JSON shapes exchanged between agents and the frontend.
-Tell me which you'd prefer next.